Planning a visit to Rome’s Colosseum in 2026?

 Are there bathrooms at the Colosseum?

-Yes, there are bathrooms at the Colosseum, but lines can build during busy times, so use them when you have the chance.
+Yes, there are bathrooms at the Colosseum, but lines can build during busy times.
+Use them when you have the chance, especially before continuing into the Roman Forum and Palatine Hill area, where walking distances and timing can feel less predictable.

 Find bathroom location advice.